24/09/2025

 • Ryan Mullholand, Senior Fellow, Center for American Progress (CAP)

-• Werner Raza, Director of the Austrian Research Foundation for International Development (ÖFSE)
+• Werner Raza, Director, Austrian Research Foundation for International Development (ÖFSE)

-The conference is organised by FEPS and Friedrich-Ebert-Stiftung (FES), in collaboration with the S&D Group in the European ParliamentPES Group in the European Committee of the Regions, the European Trade Union Confederation (ETUC) and IndustriAll Europe.
+The conference was organised by FEPS and Friedrich-Ebert-Stiftung (FES), in collaboration with the S&D Group in the European ParliamentPES Group in the European Committee of the Regions, the European Trade Union Confederation (ETUC), IndustriAll Europe, and SOLIDAR.

-For more information, please do not hesitate to contact Luis Sáez Jiménez, FEPS Project Officer (luis.saez@feps-europe.eu) or Vanessa Zwisele, FEPS Project Officer (vanessa.zwisele@feps-europe.eu).
+For more information about this conference, please do not hesitate to contact Luis Sáez Jiménez, FEPS Project Officer (luis.saez@feps-europe.eu) or Vanessa Zwisele, FEPS Project Officer (vanessa.zwisele@feps-europe.eu).

 Network